RODA/DialogCreator/DialogCreator.md

 - Text inputs can use `'change'` (on blur) or `'input'` (as you type).
 - Selects use `'change'`.
 - Tip: Prefer the helpers `onClick`, `onChange`, `onInput` for readability.
 - Radio groups: pass the group name to `onChange(groupName, handler)` to attach a handler to every radio in that group.
-If the group name is a valid identifier (e.g. `radiogroup1`), you may omit quotes.
+Similar to element names, if the group name is a valid identifier (e.g. `radiogroup1`), the quotes may be omitted.

 Programmatic events: